 I couldn’t contain my happiness as I was again fulfilled standing on top of a mountain.
 This one is another achievement for a casual trekker like me.

 Later the sun was now hovering in the sky thus making it so hot in the summit.
-There was a vendor selling cold drinks like mountain dew and gatorade for P45.00, enough to quench one’s thirst.
-We stayed a while under the tall cogon grasses which shaded us from the sun and ate our snack.
+There was a vendor selling cold drinks like mountain dew and Gatorade for P45.00, enough to quench one’s thirst.
+We stayed awhile under the tall cogon grasses which shaded us from the sun and ate our snack.

-We took the different trail in our descent since we will be visiting Labong River in Layon Bilog River View located near Barangay Aga.
+We took a different trail in our descent since we will be visiting Labong River in Layon Bilog River View located near Barangay Aga.
 The trek back was easier and seemed shorter.
 We reached the river in less than an hour.

 Layon Bilog River View is a campsite and picnic area.
 There’s an entrance fee of P20.00 if you want to swim in the river and if you want to stay overnight you have to pay for P50.00.